 How to prepare Pasta alla Norma

-Follow our recipe step by step, which takes up the original one from Catania:
+Follow our recipe step by step, which takes up the original Catanese one:

-- Cut the aubergines into strips and let them exude as we have recommended and dab them with slightly damp absorbent paper
+- Cut the aubergines into strips and let them exude as we recommended and pat them dry with slightly damp absorbent paper.

-- Heat plenty of extra virgin olive oil in a non-stick pan and when the oil is hot, fry the aubergines one handful at a time so as not to lower the temperature.
-At the end of the frying, drain the vegetables and place them on a plate lined with absorbent paper to remove the excess oil.
+- Heat plenty of extra virgin olive oil in a non-stick pan and when the oil is hot, fry the aubergines a handful at a time so as not to lower the temperature.
+At the end of frying, drain the vegetables and place them on a plate lined with absorbent paper to remove excess oil.

-- Do not put the pan in the dishwasher right away!
-Pour the tomato and a couple of cloves of garlic (to boil in the sauce), add salt and cook for about ten minutes, until they start to fall apart
+- Don't put the pan in the dishwasher right away!
+Pour the tomato and a couple of cloves of garlic (to be boiled in the sauce), season with salt and cook for about ten minutes, until they start to fall apart

-- In the meantime, boil the pasta and drain it, leaving it al dente.
-Now you can pour it into the pan with the sauce, add the aubergines and mix
+- In the meantime, boil the pasta and drain it, leaving it very al dente.
+Now you can pour it into the pan with the sauce, adding the aubergines and mix

-- Very important, almost final step: grate plenty of ricotta salata on the pasta, sprinkle with chopped basil and stir for a few minutes
+- Very important, almost final step: grate plenty of salted ricotta over the pasta, sprinkle with chopped basil and stir for a few minutes

 - Serve: bon appetit!